 Nutrition and dietary therapy

-In Chinese Medicine, nutrition is adjusted individually to every person and can help to overcome existing illnesses or help to prevent future disease.
+In Chinese Medicine, nutrition is adjusted individually to every person.
+It can help to overcome existing illnesses or help to prevent future disease.
 In the selection of foods, seasons, environment and circumstances are taken into account.

 Depending on the disorders it can be helpful to use certain drinks or foods more or rather avoid others.

-All foods are classified in terms of their effect in the body.
-They are classified according to their abilities to influence body temperature as cold, cool, neutral, warm and hot.
+All foods are classified in terms of their effect in the body for example according to their abilities to influence body temperature as cold, cool, neutral, warm and hot.

 Also the 5 flavours – sour, bitter, sweet, spicy and salty – are used therapeutically to moisten, dry, strengthen or to purge.
 The flavours have a direct and strengthening influence on their associated organs.

 Chinese dietetics can be combined quite effectively with other therapeutic methods of Chinese Medicine as for example acupuncture.